 - Not all carbohydrates are bad.
 For instance, vegetables and fruits contain the majority of your daily vitamins and mineral needs.

 - Extreme fat consumption could also interfere with the functions of your liver and kidneys.
 Both organs aren’t equipped to handle large amounts of fatty food intake.
 For instance, patients on long-term keto diets have a higher risk of having gout, kidney stones, and osteoporosis.

 - Constipation is another major side effect of keto dieting.
 The main reason for that is the scarcity of fibrous foods such as legumes and grains in this diet.

 - Because the body requires sugar to function.
-Extremely low carbohydrate could result in confusion and irritability as well.
+Extremely low carbohydrates could result in confusion and irritability as well.

 Here’s the bottom line,